-- IFRS 9, Financial instruments (effective for annual periods beginning on or after January 1, 2015) - IFRS 10, Consolidated financial statements - IFRS 11, Joint arrangements - IFRS 12.
-Disclosure of interests in other entities - IFRS 13, Fair value measurement - IAS 27, Separate financial statements - IAS 28, Investments in associates and joint ventures - IAS 1, Presentation of financial statements: Presentation of items of other comprehensive income Amendments requiring the grouping of items within other comprehensive income (effective for annual periods beginning on or after July 1, 2012) - IAS 19, Employee benefits Amendments regarding the recognition of gains and losses, the presentation of changes in assets and liabilities, and enhanced disclosure requirements - IFRS 7, Financial instruments disclosure Amendments relating to the offsetting of financial assets and financial liabilities - IAS 32, Financial Instruments presentation Amendments relating to the offsetting of financial assets and financial liabilities (effective for annual periods beginning on or after January 1, 2014)
+- IFRS 9, Financial instruments (effective for annual periods beginning on or after January 1, 2015) - IFRS 10, Consolidated financial statements - IFRS 11, Joint arrangements - IFRS 12, Disclosure of interests in other entities - IFRS 13, Fair value measurement - IAS 27, Separate financial statements - IAS 28, Investments in associates and joint ventures - IAS 1, Presentation of financial statements: Presentation of items of other comprehensive income Amendments requiring the grouping of items within other comprehensive income (effective for annual periods beginning on or after July 1, 2012) - IAS 19, Employee benefits Amendments regarding the recognition of actuarial gains and losses, past service costs and termination benefits, the calculation of the expected return on plan assets and enhanced disclosure requirements - IFRS 7, Financial instruments disclosure Amendments relating to the offsetting of financial assets and financial liabilities - IAS 32, Financial Instruments presentation Amendments relating to the offsetting of financial assets and financial liabilities (effective for annual periods beginning on or after January 1, 2014)

-The Company is reviewing these new standards and amendments to determine the potential impact on the Company's financial statements once they are adopted.
-No significant impact is expected.
+The Company intends to adopt each of the above standards, as applicable to the Company, in the year in which they are effective, The Company is reviewing these new standards and amendments to determine the potential impact on the Company's financial statements once they are adopted.
+At this time, no significant impact is expected on the Company's results.

-Notes to Condensed Consolidated Interim Financial Statements (In millions of Canadian dollars, except per share amounts) Nine Months Ended September 30, 2012 and 2011 (Unaudited)
+Notes to Consolidated Financial Statements (In millions of Canadian dollars, except per share amounts) Years ended December 31, 2012 and 2011